SOC 2 Type II companies have systems and policies designed to keep its clients’ sensitive data secure.

 SOC concerns the internal controls in place at the third-party service organization.
 For a company to receive SOC certification, it must have sufficient policies and strategies that satisfactorily protect clients’ data.

 SOC 1, SOC 2, and SOC 3 certifications all require a service organization to display controls regulating their interaction with clients and client data.
-Note that SOC levels indicate differences both in the purview of the certification and in the intended audience for the reports.

 - SOC 1 reports on the service organization’s controls related to its clients’ financial reporting.